trangn03/ai110-module3show-musicrecommendersimulation-starter/README.md

 **Why these weights? (`score_song`)**

-- **Genre (30%) and mood (25%)** dominate because they reflect intent — a user asking for "chill lofi" has a clear categorical preference that should override minor numeric differences.
-- **Energy (20%)** uses proximity, not magnitude — a song is not better for being louder, only for being closer to what the user wants.
+- **Energy (40%)** is now the dominant numeric signal after the weight-shift experiment — a song is rewarded for being close to the user's target, not for simply being loud or quiet.
+- **Mood (25%)** remains the strongest categorical signal, capturing the emotional tone the user is looking for.
+- **Genre (15%)** still contributes but no longer dominates — this shift revealed that energy proximity can override genre intent when the catalog is sparse.
-- **Tempo, valence, danceability, acousticness (5–10% each)** act as tiebreakers between songs that already match genre and mood.
+- **Tempo, valence, danceability, acousticness (5–10% each)** act as tiebreakers between songs that already match on the top three features.

 **Example** — user: lofi / chill / energy=0.40